dixonaws/aws-cloudops-linux/content/3.installing_a_webserver/add_content.md

 weight: 20
 ---

-To allow ec2-user to manage files in the default root directory for your Apache web server, modify the ownership and permissions of the /var/www directory.
-In this tutorial, you add a group named www to your EC2 instance.
+By default, Apache httpd stores web content in the /var/www directory.
+To allow the _ec2-user_ user to manage files in the default root directory for your Apache web server, modify the ownership and permissions of the /var/www directory.
+In this tutorial, you add a group named _www_ to your EC2 instance and add the _ec2-user_ user as a member of that group.
 Then you give that group ownership of the /var/www directory and add write permissions for the group.
 Any members of that group can then add, delete, and modify files for the web server.

 To set file permissions for the Apache web server, add the www group to your EC2 instance with the following command.